Making The Most Of Your Time

 - Limit the amount of time you spend checking up on friends and family in the US.
 It has been shown to lengthen the culture shock integration time and it detracts from the amount of time you can spend experiencing the new place you are in.

 - Choose local restaurants, ask local shops what to eat for lunch, watch local TV!

 - If you are in Europe especially, people-watching is a well-practiced art.
 Do as the locals do!
 For the price of a slowly-savored coffee or local pastry, you can spend at least an hour people-watching in a local café.

 - Visit museums!
 It’s often worthwhile to go with a guide (book or person), to learn about the art or history highlighted and to consider how such information might be presented by a local or a foreigner.
 Ask about student discounts.
 If you have an ISIC (International Student Identification Card), it will often get you a discounted entrance, and many museums have lower prices on certain days of the week.

 - If you’re going to travel, consider traveling within your host country and getting to know it in depth.
 It’s tempting to travel throughout the region, especially if you have friends studying in countries nearby, but long-distance trips for short times can be exhausting, so you might want to save such trips for longer durations.

-- Treat yourself well: rest, eat well, and don’t spend too much time (and money) drinking that hangovers get in the way of your exploring and experiencing your host country.
+- Treat yourself well: rest, eat well, and don’t spend so much time (and money) drinking that hangovers get in the way of exploring and experiencing your host country.
 Too many late nights, not enough solid nutrition, or too much alcohol can really slow you down, not to mention leave you susceptible to serious illness and other risks.
 And how are you supposed to appreciate travel if you are constantly unwell?